pritchardians/find-best-match/README.md

         - If a candidate has extra attributes, ignore them
 - Do NOT  choose randomly where more than one candidate has the highest score.
 Return the full set of top matches, and the requester can choose how to treat these results
+- Once published as v_1.0.0 and beyond, the API request and response contract should never change - never break code that calls it!

 ## Sample JSON
 Readme with notes on JSON samples are [here](sample_json/sample_json_readme.md) <br>